jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Hot line tag functionality

 - Shortened auto-close times
+	- Follow up with them with customized logic regarding this, and what pros/cons might be

 - Directional devices

 - Possible switch mode
-	- not needed - they are putting
+	- not needed - they are putting some reclosers up without controls initially

 - Updated SEL-651 faceplate on existing orders
 	- either ship to them or bring with us when commissioning